marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, application], efficiency}}

-But this implementation has one problem: in typical JavaScript implementations, it's about 3 times slower than the looping version.
+But this implementation has one problem: in typical JavaScript implementations, it's about three times slower than the looping version.
 Running through a simple loop is generally cheaper than calling a function multiple times.